Skip to main content

 • Client side: sessionStorage (per-tab) stores conversation ID and message history under key vz-session-{storeId}

-• On expiry: After 1 hour of inactivity, the Redis session expires and a new conversation starts
+• On expiry: After a period of inactivity, the session expires and a new conversation starts

 Smart Model Routing